Chrysler invites IPO pitches, leaves door open to Fiat buyout

 Marchionne said earlier this week that he expected to reach a deal with VEBA and avert a public listing.

-Talks are also starting on how Fiat would finance any future takeover of Chrysler, the people familiar with the matter said.
+One banking source said talks were also starting on how Fiat would finance any future takeover of Chrysler.

 Under a deal struck in 2009, when Fiat rescued Chrysler from bankruptcy, the Italian carmaker has options to purchase up to 16.6 percent from VEBA at a price set by an agreed formula.
 But the two sides have been arguing about the arithmetic for months.